The WUSTHOF Story

 The steel of each knife is stainless and high carbon – making it extra resistant against stain and discoloration.
 Balanced to perfection, this blade has a weight that is comfortable enough to give you the ease of movement and power you need with dicing away.

 This German made Wusthof brand comes with the Solingen mark of excellence on each knife.
 Reviewers say that they highly recommend this set as it is the best knives they have ever owned.

 In many cases they don’t even have to try to chop and slice through their food because of the amazing sharpness.
-Others rave that this Wusthof Classic Knives 12-Piece Cutlery Set will be the last knife set you will ever buy because of their long lasting durability.
+Others rave on their own Wusthof knives review that this Wusthof Classic Knives 12-Piece Cutlery Set will be the last knife set you will ever buy because of their long lasting durability.

 Rounding out the WUSTHOF knives review is the Wusthof Classic 10 Piece Knife and Walnut Block Set.
 This set comes in a smaller 8 piece variant – but why get the smaller one when the 10 piece is such a great deal?

 This 10 piece set comes with a 7” Santoku knife, which is the versatile combination of a Chef’s knife and the powerful cleaver.